 Environmental Matters - Certain of our properties are subject to federal, state, and local laws and regulations governing the protection of the environment.
-(See discussion of environmental issues in Business - Governmental and Environmental Regulation, Item 1, and Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies - Environmental, Item 7.)
+(See discussion of environmental issues in Business - Governmental and Environmental Regulation, Item 1, Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies - Environmental, Item 7, and Note 18 of the Consolidated Financial Statements.)